-Suspect arrested – motive for attack unclear
+Motive in Swiss chainsaw attack remains unclear

-Police have given more details on the arrest of the man suspected of attacking people with a chainsaw in the Swiss town of Schaffhausen two days ago.
+Police have given more details on the arrest of the man suspected of attacking people with a chainsaw in the Swiss town of Schaffhausen two days ago, but the motive is not yet clear.

 The 51-year-old suspect was apprehended by police in Thalwil on Lake Zurich about 60km (37 miles) south of the crime scene following a major international operation involving 300 policemen and the public, officials said on Wednesday.